teberhardt/cards-over-lan/README.md

 This will be available as an option soon.

+### How can I contribute?

+The game isn't done and nothing is set in stone, so I'm reluctant to invite code contributions until the project is more mature.

+However, if you speak a language that isn't English and want to help me translate the cards, feel free to submit a pull request with your translations!

 ## Legal

 LAN Against Humanity is a clone of Cards Against Humanity.
 The original game, available at [cardsagainsthumanity.com](https://cardsagainsthumanity.com), is available under a [CC BY-NC-SA license](https://creativecommons.org/licenses/by-nc-sa/2.0/).
 This project is in no way endorsed or sponsored by Cards Against Humanity.